Radiator, staircase down to ground floor, doors to:-

 3.63m x 3.53m (11'11 x 11'7)

-Sash window to front, radiator, built in under stairs storage cupboard, feature cast iron fireplace, staircase to first floor, door to:-
+Sash window to front, radiator, built in under stairs storage cupboard, access to half cellar for additional storage, feature cast iron fireplace, staircase to first floor, door to:-

 3.53m x 2.77m (11'7 x 9'1)